MilanDierick/Rise-of-Kingdoms-Jumper/docs/kingdom/positions.md

 ### Alliance leader

-- Should send regular mails to inform members, assisted by the mail room
+- Should send regular mails to inform members, possibly assisted by the mail room
 - Should be vocal both in-game and on Discord
 - Be able to create, update and delete markers in-game
 - Should be above average in terms of activity and in-game power compared to their alliance members
 - Should preferably have previous experiences leading an alliance and playing kingdom builders
 - Should focus on kingdom and alliance health, in this order
 - Should create and follow their own set of goals, and adhere to the kingdom goals
+- Should focus on kingdom goals, while maintaining alliance-specific goals, in this order
 - Be able to work with other alliances to create a healthy kingdom
 - Be able to utilize the in-game calendar
 - Construct and manage a team of officers